Web Page Contents

 The stakes and districts in West Africa all held activities for the celebration of the 175th anniversary of the Church.
 Most of these activities included singing, dancing and parades by members through their cities.
 The message of the blessings from the restoration was proudly presented to all who witnessed these events.

-Liberian Saints from the refugee camp performed native dances at a celebration. |
+performed native dances at a celebration.

 Central Accra from a 7 Story Parking Garage